 A higher dividend payout ratio could mean slower growth for the company and for your dividend, while a lower payout ratio simply means you're not getting enough reward for the money you're investing.
 Therefore, I would stick with a dividend payout ratio below 70% in your stock screener, if not lower.
 A 70% dividend payout ratio means that for every $100 in profit the company generates, they could pay out $70 in dividends.

-If you have a longer time invest horizon, then it may be wise to stick with a dividend payout ratio below 50% instead.
+If you have a longer time investment horizon (i.e., 20-30+ years), then I'd recommend sticking with a dividend payout ratio below 50% instead.
 Moreover, if you're looking to invest in a particular industry, then you can also reference the industry average dividend payout ratio.

 Dividend growth rate = (Present dividend - Past dividend) / Past dividend

 In stock screeners, this parameter is often shown as the "5-yr dividend growth rate."
-I like to keep this at 6% minimum.
+I like to keep this at a 5-6% minimum.
 Any higher tends to eliminate some great dividend players like Johnson & Johnson (JNJ).

 In summary, begin by researching dividend stocks in the Dividend Aristocrats List and dividend stocks in the DJIA.
 Afterwards, you can look into various media sources, websites, and newspapers to uncover even more great dividend investment options.
 Just ensure that you're not over-diversifying your investments, and that you're buying the right dividend companies at the right price.

 Stock screeners are also useful to quickly screen for dividend companies that are within your investment criteria, which can speed up the investment research process significantly.
-To recap, the primary parameters I consider are the market cap, ROE, D/E ratio, dividend yield, dividend coverage/payout ratio, dividend growth rate, and any profitability measure like EPS growth to further narrow down the list.
+The most important parameters I consider are the market cap, ROE, D/E ratio, dividend yield, dividend coverage/payout ratio, dividend growth rate, and any profitability measure like EPS growth to further narrow down the list.
 After you have a solid filtered list of dividend stocks, you would just research and invest in those that are at an attractive price and dividend yield.